 Paul deals with a circumstance somewhat similar to this in 1 Corinthians.

 Let us suppose this case.
 A pagan woman becomes a Christian, but her husband has no interest in Christianity.
 What should she do?

-The apostle says that if her spouse is “content to dwell with her,” she should not leave him, but she is to abide in the relationship with a view of converting him to Christ (1 Corinthians 7:13-14).
+The apostle says that if her spouse is “content to dwell with her,” she should not leave him.
+She is to stay in the relationship with a view of converting him to Christ (1 Cor.
+7:13-14).

-Abuse per se does not break the wedlock (cf. Ezekiel 16:38).
+Abuse alone does not break the wedlock (cf. Ezek.
+16:38).
 Only sexual infidelity can do that.
 The conscientious Christian will navigate carefully through the troubled waters of domestic discord, and search his own soul for possible culpability.